100% renewable electricity

-In future the new Tauernmoos power plant will be one of the most important cornerstones for a sustainable, demand-oriented supply of traction current from hydropower.
+In future the new Tauernmoos power plant will be one of the most important cornerstones for a sustainable, demand-oriented supply of traction current from hydroelectric power.
 Thus, performance peaks in the traction power grid will be covered even more efficiently.

 Facts & Figures